-Based on this management principles, Murata considers corporate governance to be one of the highest priorities in management, and we work constantly to establish and operate optimal management systems that will realize sound corporate growth and development while taking into consideration every stakeholder.
+Based on this management principles, Murata considers corporate governance to be one of the highest priorities in management in order to achieve sustainable growth and increase corporate value over the mid- to long-term, and we work constantly to establish and operate optimal management systems while taking into consideration every stakeholder.

-With the purpose of contributing to sustainable growth and increase corporate value over the mid- to long-term, the Company's basic principles on corporate governance are set out in the "Corporate Governance Guidelines," which are posted on the Company's website.
+The Company's basic principles on corporate governance are set out in the "Corporate Governance Guidelines," which are posted on the Company's website.